Dans-labs/dariah/docs/Functionality/Business.md

 contains the information of the contribution, its assessments (if any), and its reviews (if any).

+??? explanation "What is consolidated?"
-*Consolidated* means that all links to related records have been replaced by the concrete values found in those records at that time.
+    It means that all links to related records have been replaced by the concrete values found in those records at that time.

     Consolidated records do not contain fields that point to other records, only concrete text/number/datetime values.

 ??? abstract "Storage"
     Consolidated contributions are stored in the database as complex documents in the `contribConsolidated` collection.

     The image below shows how this tree ends up in the client, on the application state.

     It is shown by the console of the web page, in development mode.

-You can see how this tree is a mini database of records and related records, hanging together with simple identifiers of the form `"ddd"` where `d` is a digit.
+    You can see how this tree is a mini database of records and related records, hanging together with simple identifiers
+    of the form `"ddd"` where `d` is a digit.

     ![diag](../design/design.013.png)

 ??? explanation "PDF generation"
     It is not completely trivial to distil a nice, well-readable document out of this.

     What we need is a consolidation *template*, that grabs the relevant data from this mini-database.

     From that template, we can produce first HTML and then PDF.

     Rather than a single template, we should make templates for each of the tables involved.

     (✗) Consolidated records will be stored as PDF and viewable from within the